matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 the topic state event as a room message.

-In order to prevent formatting abuse in room topics, clients are encouraged to treat the first two lines as the shorthand topic and the remainder as additional information.
-Specifically, this means that things like headings and enumerations should be ignored (or formatted as regular text) unless they occur after the second line.
+In order to prevent formatting abuse in room topics, clients are encouraged to limit the length of topics to at most two lines.
+Additionally, clients should ignore things like headings and enumerations (or format them as regular text).
+A future MSC may introduce a mechanism to capture extended multiline details that are not suitable for room topics in a separate field or event type.

 A change to `/_matrix/client/v3/createRoom` is not necessary.
 The endpoint has a plain text `topic` parameter but also allows to specify a